1aroslavik/noa-engine-sandbox/README.md

 # Generative Voxel Survival

-This project is a procedural voxel prototype built on the **NOA Engine** for the Procedural Content Generation course (UTM).
-It implements terrain generation, runtime biomes, neural runtime textures, procedural vegetation, and generative animals.
+This project is a procedural voxel prototype built on the **NOA Engine** It implements terrain generation, runtime biomes, neural runtime textures, procedural vegetation, and generative animals.

 ---